 A6: Yes.
 Regardless of any previous submission at the school level, teachers need to check their eHQ record and submit credits if they are not reflected in their record.

 Q7: What are the consequences for any teachers not able to secure their six TESOL credits within three years?
 Are we going to get additional time in light of the coronavirus (COVID-19) pandemic?

 A7: We asked the HIDOE this question and this was their response: “The Department’s expectation is that all teachers are able to address the needs of ELs and provide an environment conducive to learning for ELs.
 Multiple pathways are being provided to support teachers to meet the ongoing language development needs of ELs.”
 HSTA recognizes that the HIDOE didn’t really answer the question.
 We expect that the department will provide the necessary supports including if needed paid work time to complete the credits.

 Q8: I am a non-classroom teacher and have no instructional responsibilities.
 Do I have to secure the six TESOL credits within three years?

 A8: Generally no, as long as you do not plan for or provide direct instruction to students.
 Recently, we found out that the HIDOE is asking Student Services Coordinators (SSCs) to obtain the six (6) credits.
 This request is based on the HIDOE’s determination that it is generally within an SSC’s job description to help plan for ELs instructional services.
 However, there may be situations where an SSC does not engage in that type of work.
 If that is the case and the principal can confirm that the SSC does not engage in this planning for instruction, then they will not be required to obtain the credits.
 Should you be assigned a classroom position, you will have to meet the requirement.
-Should have you have further questions, please discuss with your supervisor or contact the English Learner Program to the Student Support Section at firstname.lastname@example.org or (808) 305-9787.
+Should have you have further questions, please discuss with your supervisor or contact the English Learner Program to the Student Support Section at email@example.com or (808) 305-9787.

 Q9: What if I have questions about how to submit or obtain my credits?